-According to the Constitution, the Amendment states, "No law, varying the compensation for the services of the Senators and Representatives, shall take effect, until an election of Representatives shall have intervened".
-Essentially, the meaning of the 27th Amendment is that, any pay raises that were elected for approval would only be effective after the next Congressional session.
+The 27th Amendment states, "No law, varying the compensation for the services of the Senators and Representatives, shall take effect, until an election of Representatives shall have intervened".
+Essentially, the meaning of this is that, any pay raises that were elected for approval would only be effective after the next Congressional session.

 Why Was the 27th Amendment Created?

 Ever since the U.S. Constitution was ratified in 1788, the American people had been concerned that the law makers of the country would try to get into office only to act in self-interest, rather than to work for the country, by giving themselves random unwarranted pay raises.

 This state of affairs continued for another 203 years, which made it the longest ratification process in the history of the nation.
 However, in 1982, a student from the University of Texas, named Gregory Watson, wrote a college assignment on John Madison's suspended proposal.

 Why is it Important?

 The restrictions were necessary, as the people in Congress would keep the needs of the nation in mind, rather than their own.
-Also, new proposals that have been made by Congress have all been set with expiry dates, so that if the proposal is not agreed upon, it is then voided.
+Also, new proposals that have been made by Congress had expiry dates, so that if the proposal was not agreed upon, it would then be voided.
 Future efforts to bring back a said proposal would require starting the process from scratch.